deng0/SimpleFlightComputer/README.md

 ## Conclusion
 In all cases I can think of the "anti-drift stable" mode described here would be better suited than the simple "stable" mode currently implemented in Star Citizen 3.10.
 Only in some very specific situations the basic "max thrust" mode might provide better results, but that might be mitigated by the fact that in these same situations "anti-drift stable" mode might allow for longer afterburner durations.
 So I would suggest that CIG updates their coupled mode to something similar to this "anti-drift stable" mode.
-Then they could still add a toggle to switch between "anti-drift stable" and "max thrust" coupled mode, but I don't think that would necessary.
+Then they could still add a toggle to switch between "anti-drift stable" and "max thrust" coupled mode, but I don't think that would be necessary.

 ## Source Code
 The FlightComputer class is the most interesting class which takes a SpaceShip instance (containing information about the ship's capabilities, state, pilot's intentions) and computes the thrust values to apply.
 The different modes are represented by different methods: DetermineMaxThrust, DetermineStableThrust and DetermineStableAntiDriftThrust.